Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction

 [{

-\centerline{ } { Generation results of our method.
-For objects, the prompt views are in the left dashed box.
-The generated novel views and Gaussian point clouds are depicted on the right.
-For scenes, our model can handle hard cases with occlusion and rotation, as shown in the dashed boxes of the third row.
-The text-to-3D demos are prompted by stable diffusion~\cite{stable_diffusion} and Sora~\cite{sora} for objects and scenes, respectively. } }]
+\centerline{ } { Single-view object generation (upper) and scene reconstruction (lower) results of our method.
+For single-view object generation, the prompt views are shown in the left dashed box.
+The generated novel views and 3D Gaussian point clouds are depicted on the right.
+For single-view scene reconstruction, our model can handle hard cases with occlusion and rotation, as illustrated in the dashed boxes of the third row.
+The prompt views of object and scene text-to-3D demos are generated by stable diffusion~\cite{stable_diffusion} and Sora~\cite{sora}, respectively. } }]